erjenkin/WindowsDefenderDsc/README.md

 ## Resources

-* **ProcessMitigation**: Leverages the ProcessMitigations module in Windows 10 to manage process mitigation policies.
+* **ProcessMitigation**: Leverages the ProcessMitigations module in (Windows 10 v1709 and newer) to manage process mitigation policies.

 ## ProcessMitigation